Dataquark/Flask-Blog/Workflow.md

     30.1 After User, Post classes, create a function *load_user(id)* 30.2 This function will have a decorator above it, **@login.user_loader** 30.3 Function itself will return *User.query.get(int(id))*

+31. In the _routes.py_ import **User** from `app.models`, and *current_user, login_user, logout_user* from `flask_login`

+32. Change the `login` function
+    32.1 If the user is already logged in and tries to go to login page by mistake, redirect them to the main page 32.1.1 We can accomplish it by using *if current_user.is_authenticated: redirect(url_for('index'))* 32.2 Inside `form.validate_on_submit()`, do the following:
+        32.2.1 Query the user from **User** and save it into variable `user` 32.2.2 If this user does not exist or his/her password hash does not match (use `user.check_password` function), then flash an error message, stating that username or password is incorrect *AND* redirect the session back to the _login_ page 32.2.3 Else (if user exists and password is correct), then `login_user(username=user, remember=form.remember_me.data)`
+        32.2.4 Redirect to the main page

+33. Add `logout` function
+    33.1 Log the user out and redirect to the main page

+34. Inside the _base.html_, in the `header of the page` 34.1 Add *if statements* using jinja templates 34.2 If current user is anonymous, then he/she will see `Login` url 34.3 If not, he/she will see `Logout` url